unblocked-games-archive/UBA-2022/README.md

 If you want to take an extra step in being safe, delete both your web history and your downloaded file history.

-## About The Devs
-#### KushKonsumer
-- As the name states, enjoys consuming copious amounts of kush.
-In their free time, they like to play video games and consume kush.
-#### Spoodermoon731
-- As the name also states, big Batman fan.
-They started to replay Batman Arkham Night for the hype for the new Matrix movie.
-#### StanfieldMozart
-- As the name doesn't state, they enjoy the outdoors and seeing the world.
-They know a thing or two about coding.
-That about all there is to them.
-#### Rev2
-- Big PlayStation fan.
-Skatebording is cool but I'm ass at it.
-Don't gatekeep.
-#### MunchieMasher
-- As the name states, enjoys mashing massive ammounts of munchies.
-In their free time, they like gaming and mashing munchies.
-#### Caesar
-- Caeser